 Designated proxies may present the SUL Proxy Card at any library to check out materials for the faculty sponsor.
 Materials will be due using the same schedule as the sponsor, or on the expiration date of the Proxy SUL Card (whichever occurs first).
 Circulation notices such as recall notices, overdue reminders, and notices regarding fines or fees will be sent to the sponsoring faculty member.
 Sponsors can view proxy charges, requested items, or bills in My Account for sponsors.
 SUL Proxy cardholders may view the same information via My Account for proxies using their Proxy SUL Card Library ID number.

 Apply for a Proxy SUL Card

-Email or visit Privileges to obtain an application.
+To apply, the sponsor must complete the Proxy Application.
 Proxy SUL Cards may be issued for periods from one month to one year, as specified by the sponsoring faculty member.
 If abuse of the proxy privilege occurs, the privilege may be suspended or revoked.